Virtual-Coffee/VC-Community-Docs/docs/README.md

   - 'introduction'
 ---

-Welcome to Virtual Coffee's community building resources!
-This repository contains documentation, procedures, and insights into how we manage various aspects of our tech community.
-Whether you're looking to understand how we do things at Virtual Coffee, volunteer at Virtual Coffee, start your own community or improve an existing one, we hope these resources will be valuable to you.
+Welcome to Virtual Coffee's Community Building Resources!

+This documentation, along with procedures and insights, helps you understand how Virtual Coffee manages various aspects of the tech community.

+You can use these resources to learn about the operations and volunteering at Virtual Coffee, start your own community, or improve an existing one.
+These resources aim to be valuable to you.

 ## About Virtual Coffee

 Virtual Coffee's mission is to be a welcoming tech community that allows room for growth and mentorship at all levels and to create meaningful opportunities for learning, leadership, and contribution for everyone.

-We prioritize supporting one another and believe in the power of learning and teaching at every level.
-To learn more about who we are, visit our [website](https://virtualcoffee.io/about).
+Virtual Coffee prioritizes supporting one another and believes in the power of learning and teaching at every level.
+To learn more about the community, visit Virtual Coffee [website](https://virtualcoffee.io/about).

 ## Community Building Insights

-Throughout this repository, you'll find insights into:
+Throughout these resources, you'll find insights into:

 - Creating welcoming spaces for developers of all levels
 - Organizing and managing regular community events